Are you looking to increase your social media engagement? Let me tell you, these days it’s not an easy thing to do.

 Most grown-ups don’t have a lot of time even to have a hobby.
 Now besides doing what you like (music production, for example) after work and on the weekends, you have to spend hours managing your socials.

-At this rate, you are going to burn out very fast.
 And while in the beginning, you may feel like your account is growing exponentially, you are going to hit a plateau at some point.

 And that’s when most people give up.